identifiers-org/ontop/README.md

 This repository contains the ontology files for identifiers.org and the required code for updating the SPARQL server with the latest information from the registry.
 [It was the result of ELIXIR BioHackathon 2024 project 13](https://github.com/elixir-europe/biohackathon-projects-2024/blob/main/13.md).
+Please use our main issue page at <https://github.com/identifiers-org/identifiers-org.github.io/issues> for any issues.

 # How it works